irinadel/Db2whc/br.md

 ## Amazon Web Services
 {: #aws_br}

 The last 7 daily snapshots are retained by default.
 When deployed on Amazon Web Services, you can use the web console to configure a longer retention period for snapshot backups if desired.
 Potentially unlimited snapshots can be retained.
 Snapshot backups are encrypted and stored in Amazon Web services S3.
 S3 keeps copies of each snapshot backup across 3 availability zones (AZs) in each region by default, so there are 3 copies of each snapshot backup in total.

-The first 7 snapshot backups on Amazon Web Services are free of charge.
-You will be charged each month for the capacity required for any additional snapshot backups.
+With the current generation of plans, you are charged for all backups.
+The backup process backs up data on both block and object storage.
+The backup in this case includes snapshots of block storage and AWS S3 backup of object storage data.

 | Cloud provider      | Backup frequency | Number of retained backups | Retention period         |
 |---------------------|------------------|----------------------------|--------------------------|